SM Estates

 SM Estates (formerly SM Lifestyle Cities), are integrated mixed-used developments of SM Prime Holdings.
 The Estates combine elements of SM Prime's core segments such shopping malls, residential development, commercial development, hotels and conventions, and leisure areas and resorts.
 SM Prime plans to develop more "estates" similar to the 60-hectare Mall of Asia Complex in Pasay which will optimize land where premiere malls currently stand.
-Subsequent Estates are planned for SM City Clark in Angeles City, SM North EDSA, SM Lanang Premier in Davao, SM Southmall and in its rising development SM Seaside.
+Subsequent Estates are planned for SM City Clark in Angeles City, SM North EDSA, SM Lanang in Davao, SM Southmall and in its rising development SM Seaside City.
+Disney Store will open at all SM Estates as Mall of Asia opened on September 27, 2024 and soon on North EDSA.

-As of 2019-end, SM Prime has 10 integrated property developments in Metro Manila and 11 in key provincial cities.
+As of end-2019, SM Prime has 10 integrated property developments in Metro Manila and 11 in key provincial cities.